By Karin Robertson

 - If you’re a member of an alpine club, make this known for discounts and have your card handy.

-- Although early and late season have their appeal (less folks about), you may have to contend with late/early snow and associated track conditions.
+- Although early and late season have their appeal (fewer folks about), you may have to contend with late/early snow and associated track conditions.

 - We had a 1:25000 scale, weatherproof map with us: Mayr XL Edition – Wandern-, Rad- und MTB-Karte – Stubaital – 2-teiliges Kartenset.
 It is a useful 2-sheet map set.